newmight2015/MPOS/README.md

 Description
 ===========

-MPOS is a web based Mining Portal for various crypto currencies.
-It was created by [TheSerapher](https://github.com/TheSerapher) and has hence grown quite large.
+MPOS is a web based mining portal for various crypto currencies.
+This repository is a modified version of the original MPOS project created by [TheSerapher](https://github.com/TheSerapher).

 Requirements
 ============

 MPOS has been tested on the following  operating systems - Debian, Ubuntu 12.04, Ubuntu 13.04 and CentOS.

 Be aware that `MPOS` is **only** for pooled mining and solo mining is not supported.

-* 64-bit system
+* 64-bit operating system
- * Otherwise some coins will display wrong network hashrates
 * Apache2
  * libapache2-mod-php5
 * PHP 5.4+